Ho Pei-shan

-Early life
+Education

 Ho obtained her bachelor's degree in mass communication from Fu Jen Catholic University.

 Political careers

 Ho was the deputy director of Policy Research and Coordinating Committee of the Democratic Progressive Party in 2010–2016.

 Executive Yuan

 Ho was sworn into the position of the Deputy Secretary-General of the Executive Yuan on 2 August 2016 at the Presidential Office Building.

+In April 2024, Ho was appointed labor minister.
+She resigned from the position on 22 November, after a Ministry of Labor employee was found dead by suicide.